jeburgos-selnet/SelNet/README.md

 # schizophrenia
- Delphi source code for the simulator of the Donahoe-Burgos-Palmer model.
+ Delphi source code for the simulator of the Donahoe-Burgos-Palmer model, with the necessary files to repeat the simulations.
+A Delphi compiler is required.